 Costs and Payments

 A repairman or handyman usually charges hourly plus cost of materials.
 A subcontractor (professional who does plumbing, woodworking, roofing, etc.) may charge either hourly or by the job.
 A general contractor (oversees building the entire house) is usually paid in installments.
-Never—never, never, never!—pay anyone more than half before the work is completed.
+Never—and I mean never, never, never!—pay anyone more than half before the work is completed.
 Even honest people lose incentive if no money is due, while less-than-honest or incompetent workers will leave you stranded if they use up all your money before the project is completed.

 Never Leave Workers Alone